Ultimate Hike Guide to Bugaboo Provincial Park

 The final stretch to the campground is marked by a steep, snow-covered section that leads up to the dome.
 Despite visiting in August, the snow here was plentiful – I imagine this area is snow-covered all year round.
 I recommend staying on the boot pack trail as it was easy to punch through the snow, which is the last thing your leg muscles need after a big hike!

-It is at the top of this snowy stretch that the Park Warden’s should be hanging out, ready to collect your camping fee.
+At the top of this snowy stretch, the Park Warden’s should be hanging out, ready to collect your camping fee.
 Once you settle your payment, it is time for the best part: choose your campsite!

 Tips for Choosing Your Campsite at the Applebee Dome